 The payoff of having a license to practice law can mean millions of dollars over a lifetime of an attorney.
 It is very unlikely that your adversary can provide the kind of compensation that would make it worthwhile for an attorney to take the risk of losing his license to practice law.

 If you are not satisfied with your attorney and want to hire someone more competent, you can look into other lawyers and change your attorney at any time.
-Everyone deserves to have competent representation by and attorney and to have their day in court.
+Everyone deserves to have competent representation by an attorney and to have their day in court.